 Rose tattoos are original to the person who gets them, but a lot of them look similar because they’re modeled off of real roses.
-Personalize your tattoo a bit by modeling it off of the American traditional tattoo style, which tends to break designs down to absolute basics and relies on heavy usage of black ink.
+Personalize your tattoo a bit by taking inspiration from the American traditional tattoo style, which tends to break designs down to absolute basics and relies on heavy usage of black ink.
 This one in particular reminds us of a stained glass window.

-Jazz up a simple tattoo by changing the color!
-This red rose tattoo makes an otherwise basic outline-only tattoo more interesting and original.
+Jazz up a simple tattoo by changing the color.
+This red rose tattoo makes an otherwise basic, outline-only tattoo feel more interesting and original.
 It also gives a nod to the classic rose coloring.

 Outer Wrist Rose Tattoo